xlladdins/xll/docs/Excel4MacrosA-D.md

   - > You must use the COPY function before the CREATE.OBJECT function
     > to create a chart or a picture.

->
+> &nbsp;

-**Tip**   To assign a macro to an object, use the ASSIGN.TO.OBJECT function immediately after creating the object.
+**Tip**&nbsp;&nbsp;&nbsp;To assign a macro to an object, use the ASSIGN.TO.OBJECT function immediately after creating the object.

 **Related Functions**

-ASSIGN.TO.OBJECT   Assigns a macro to an object
+ASSIGN.TO.OBJECT&nbsp;&nbsp;&nbsp;Assigns a macro to an object

-EXTEND.POLYGON   Adds vertices to a polygon
+EXTEND.POLYGON&nbsp;&nbsp;&nbsp;Adds vertices to a polygon

-FORMAT.MOVE   Moves the selected object
+FORMAT.MOVE&nbsp;&nbsp;&nbsp;Moves the selected object

-FORMAT.SHAPE   Inserts, moves, or deletes vertices of the selected polygon
+FORMAT.SHAPE&nbsp;&nbsp;&nbsp;Inserts, moves, or deletes vertices of the selected polygon

-FORMAT.SIZE   Sizes an object
+FORMAT.SIZE&nbsp;&nbsp;&nbsp;Sizes an object

-GET.OBJECT   Returns information about an object
+GET.OBJECT&nbsp;&nbsp;&nbsp;Returns information about an object

-OBJECT.PROPERTIES   Determines an object's relationship to underlying cells
+OBJECT.PROPERTIES&nbsp;&nbsp;&nbsp;Determines an object's relationship to underlying cells

-TEXT.BOX   Replaces text in a text box
+TEXT.BOX&nbsp;&nbsp;&nbsp;Replaces text in a text box

 Return to [top](#A)